netdata/netdata/python.d/README.md

 **Python plugin support is experimental and implementation may change in the future**

-Currently every plugin must be written in python3.
+Every plugin should be compatible with python2 and python3.
 All third party libraries should be installed system-wide or in `python_modules` directory.
 Module configurations are written in YAML and **pyYAML is required**.

 Every configuration file must have one of two formats:

-1. Configuration for only one job:
+- Configuration for only one job:

 ```yaml
 update_every : 2 # update frequency
 retries      : 1 # how many failures in update() is tolerated